Lessons Learned from Bad College Visits

 They are also opportunities for the schools to work their magic and convince the visiting students not only to apply, but also to enroll if they are accepted.

-But with so much pressure put on high school students to prepare for college and “sell” themselves to schools, it’s easy to forget that colleges must also sell themselves to the students (and their parents)!
+With so much pressure put on high school students to prepare for college and “sell” themselves to schools, it’s easy to forget that colleges must also sell themselves to the students (and their parents)!

 While some colleges have stepped up their game, going above and beyond the call of duty to impress students with creative alternatives to the usual campus tours and info sessions, others could stand to improve in the area of college campus visits.
 These failures, taken from my own experience of visiting colleges as a high school senior, only serve to further emphasize the importance of college campus visits in the process of deciding where to enroll.